ready for learner permit

 Teaching Your Teen To Drive

-Zero Fatalities, in partnership with CHOP’s Center for Injury Research and Prevention, is sharing free, short videos to help you teach your teen over the next six months how to be a safe driver in all driving environments.
-Begin practicing by using the lessons below.
+Zero Fatalities, in partnership with CHOP’s Center for Injury Research and Prevention, offers free, short videos to help you teach your teen safe driving in all environments.
+Start practicing with the lessons below to build essential skills for safer driving.

 Parking Lots